KennyGScott/simple-multiselect/README.md

 # SimpleMultiselect

-No longer maintained and not secure.
+No longer maintained and may contain vulnerabilities.